-The group with Reader access has permanent rights and will also be used as approval group for the Contributor and Security Reader role.
+The group with Reader access has permanent rights and will also be used as an approval group for the Contributor and Security Reader roles.
 Users in this group can approve eligible users when they ask for Contributor rights.
 Eligible simply means that these users can get temporary access for a few hours after it has been approved by a user.

 Note: Depending on your preference, you can also create the Azure AD groups from the portal.